walidelnozahy/cloud/docs/apps/blob-storage.md

 You can optionally not pass a path for the file, which will save it at the "root" directory.

-Metadata and custom mimetypes can also be passed to be saved alongside your file.
+Metadata and custom mimetypes can also be passed to be saved alongside your file, including a `maxAge` parameters for Cache Control.

 ```javascript
 await storage.write("/your/path/binaryData.ext", binaryData);